kowey/nimrodel/README.txt

-nimrodel is a historical charter analysis engine based around the DATR ELF framework It is derived from celeborn, the NLP component of the ChartEx project Runs under Windows (tested with Windows 7) and linux (tested with Ubuntu 11) Output is in the form of BRAT annotation data
+nimrodel is a historical charter analysis engine based around the DATR ELF framework It is derived from celeborn, the NLP component of the ChartEx project Runs under Windows (tested with Windows 7) and Linux (tested with Ubuntu 11), and MacOS (tested with 10.9).

+Output is in the form of BRAT annotation data

 Dependencies